Ayushchaudhary2809/BigBasket-Product-Recommendation-System/README.md

 # BigBasket-Product-Recommendation-System

+This repository contains a recommendation system project for BigBasket, developed using machine learning techniques.
+The system leverages TF-IDF vectorization and cosine similarity to provide personalized product recommendations based on user input and product descriptions.
+The project includes extensive data preprocessing, visualization, and cleaning to ensure high data quality and insightful analysis.
+The core functionality allows for dynamic, user-interactive recommendations, enhancing user experience by suggesting relevant products in real-time.
+Visualization libraries such as Seaborn and Matplotlib are used to present data distributions across various product categories.

 1.Recommendation System Development:
 Built a recommendation system for BigBasket using TF-IDF vectorization and cosine similarity to recommend products based on user input and product descriptions.